Monday, 22 April 2024

 § In the chapter "Discovering Tut," the author provides a vivid account of the investigation of king Tutankhamun’s grave by the team of investigators that were archaeologists, scientists and historians who tried to know the cause of sudden death of young king, Tutankhamun.

 § King Tut was just a teenager when he died.
 He was the last heir of a powerful family that had ruled Egypt and its empire for centuries.
 After his death he was forgotten for the years.
-But after the discovery of his tomb in 1922, the modern world wondered about the cause of his untimely death.
+But, the modern world wondered about the cause of his untimely death.
 He was brought out of his tomb and recently a CT scan was done to ascertain the reason of his death.

 § Howard Carter, a British archaeologist discovered King Tut's tomb in 1922 after years of futile searching.
 Its contents remain the richest royal collection ever found.
 There were dazzling works of art in gold and people's everyday things such as board games, a bronze razor, cases of food, clothes, wine, etc. that he would need in the life after death.
 Zahi Hawass, Secretary General of Egypt's Supreme Council of Antiquities, explained that the mummy was in a very bad condition because of what Howard Carter did to it.